Reid Genauer: Writer

-Children’s Book Author
+Children's book author

-In 2016, Reid wrote and published Jeffery's Jungle (2016, CreateSpace Independent Publishing), a 24-page children's book for ages 4–10, illustrated by Alan Close.
+In 2016, Reid wrote and published Jeffry's Jungle (2016, CreateSpace Independent Publishing), a 24-page children's book for ages 4–10, illustrated by Alan Close.
 It chronicles the mischief of a young boy and the power of his imagination.
-The book was inspired by Shel Silverstein's “Where the Sidewalk Ends” and is written in the spirit of Dr. Seuss's “The Cat In The Hat.”
+The book was inspired by Shel Silverstein's "Where the Sidewalk Ends" and is written in the spirit of Dr. Seuss's "The Cat in the Hat.”

 Genauer has written more than 100 children's poems and plans to publish a series of books in the future.

 Personal life

 Reid was married once and is the father of three boys.